Date of Issue: June 17, 2024

 Vision Statement for Student Mental Health in Ontario

-Students have the knowledge and skills to understand and support their mental health and have access to high quality mental health and addiction services that provide appropriate supports for their complex and individual needs when and where they need them across the provincial mental health continuum of care.
+Students have the knowledge and skills to understand and support their mental health and have access to high quality mental health and addiction services that provide appropriate supports for their diverse needs and experiences when and where they need them across the provincial mental health continuum of care.

 Requirements for School Boards